zwierski/croquemADAme-datastory/index.md

 We computed, for each channel, the mean of each of these parameters.
 Using this dataset of means across buzzing (1) and quiet (0) channels, we trained a random forest algorithm.
 This forest outputs whether or not a video title is likely to contribute to a video's success (1) or not (0), turning our title analysis into a simpler binary problem.

-We then ordered the parameters by order of importance, that is, by how much each of them decreases the impurity in the random forest's classification.
+Then, we ordered the parameters by order of importance, that is, by how much each of them decreases the impurity in the random forest's classification.

 {% include title_features_importance.html %}